kreanimator/AniMate/README.md

 - Modular, extensible architecture with clear separation of detection, mapping, rig, UI, and utility logic
 - Configurable bone mappings for Mixamo, Rigify, and Maya rigs

+## Implementation Status

+### Features Implemented
+- Basic finger movement tracking and application to the rig
+- Core pose detection and tracking
+- Fundamental rig mapping for Mixamo rigs

+### Features Till Release
+- Smooth and natural movement of the fingers, hands, and arms
+- Enhanced motion filtering and stabilization
+- Improved accuracy in finger and hand tracking

 ## Project Status

 🚧 **Under Development** 🚧